Pre-commit gate

 chmod +x scripts/gate.sh .githooks/pre-commit .githooks/pre-push

-cargo install cargo-audit --lockedBoth hooks call scripts/gate.sh.
+cargo install cargo-deny --lockedBoth hooks call scripts/gate.sh.
 Defense in depth — even if you git commit --no-verify, the push hook re-runs the gate before anything reaches the remote.

 |---|---|---|---|